jillesvangurp/json-dsl-jupyter/README.md

 # JsonDsl jupyter notebook with some examples

-Created to be used as demo material at the March 2024 Kotlin meetup in Berlin for my presentatino on [json-dsl](https://github.com/jillesvangurp/json-dsl).
+Created to be used as demo material at the March 2024 Kotlin meetup in Berlin for my presentation on [json-dsl](https://github.com/jillesvangurp/json-dsl).

+What's JsonDsl?

+> Create Kotlin DSLs for any JSON/YAML.
+JsonDsl is a library that helps you build Kotlin DSLs for JSON and YAML dialects.
+The DSLs are easy to extend with custom fields by users via a MutableMap.
+This allows your DSL users to work around any features you don't have in your DSL.

 ## Usage